Why study more mathematics or statistics?

 What types of units are available?

-The School of Mathematical Sciences offers a broad range of mathematics and statistics units for students in courses offered by the Faculties of Science, Engineering, Information Technology, and Business and Economics.
+The School of Mathematics offers a broad range of mathematics and statistics units for students in courses offered by the Faculties of Science, Engineering, Information Technology, and Business and Economics.
 These include foundational units as well as programs of study towards a minor, major or extended major.
 They can also be taken as electives towards other courses.
 A full list of units taught by the School of Mathematics is provided at the List of units offered link on the left-hand menu.

-Individual units in mathematics and statistics, including foundational studies, can be undertaken by current students enrolled through any faculty, subject to having completed the listed prerequisite requirements and with the permission of the course advisor or managing faculty for that program.
+Individual units in mathematics and statistics, including foundational studies, can be undertaken by current students enrolled through any faculty, subject to having completed the listed prerequisite requirements and with the permission of the course adviser or managing faculty for that program.
 Students not currently enrolled in a course at Monash should follow the process for Single unit study.

 For students seeking to take one or two units as support studies in mathematics, for example at first-year level, see the advice and information on the First-year and support studies link on the left-hand menu.